 Joyce Glasser reviews Hacksaw Ridge (January 27, 2017) Cert 15, 134 min.

 Tom reacts differently, lashing young Desmond with his belt.
 A bitter, unkempt WWI veteran, Tom visits the graves of his friends more in anger than in sorrow that he alone returned decorated with medals.
-When WWII breaks out he disowns Hal (Nathaniel Buzolic) for enlisting.
+When WWII breaks out, Tom disowns Hal for enlisting.
 Then, when Desmond saves a man’s life following a car accident, his life changes.
-He feels empowered by using his belt, not to inflict physical harm, but, as a tourniquet around the man’s leg.
+Desmond feels empowered by using a belt, not to inflict physical harm, but, as a tourniquet around the man’s leg.

 As Desmond studies the medical books Dorothy gives him, he begins to feel guilty about being the last able-bodied young man left in town.
 He tells Tom that he intends to serve as a combat medic so that he will not fight.
 The second part of the film chronicles Desmond’s realisation that being a conscientious objector in Fort Jackson, South Carolina, is almost as punishing as war itself.

 Captain Glover (Sam Worthington), Howell’s commander, tries to get Desmond discharged on psychiatric grounds.
-When (in a sharply written scene) that fails, he is arrested for insubordination and court marshalled.
+In a sharply written scene that fails, he is arrested for insubordination and court marshalled.
 Trapped in a cell, Desmond misses his wedding, but is saved by an unlikely intervention.
 Suffice it to say that, since WWI, a soldier’s right to refuse to carry arms is protected by the Constitution.

 In the third part of the film, the soldiers, assigned to the 77th infantry Division in the Battle of Okinawa, finally go to battle to relieve the decimated 96th Division.
 Desmond and his unit must climb the vertical face of the Maeda Escarpment (that resembles a hacksaw) and, once on top, blinded by bombs, fire and grenades, try to make their way across the plateau.
 Their goal is the heavily guarded underground bunker from which hordes of faceless Japanese pour forth.